The US Dollar price we see listed for major cryptocurrencies is an average amount obtained from major crypto exchanges using their API.

 Take, for example, an obscure exchange where only a few thousand U$ were traded in the past 24 hours at an outlier price of U$ 15000 per Bitcoin.
 Were these smaller exchanges to have the same weight as the large ones, the price average would be artificially skewed towards U$ 15000.

-Therefore the public price we see is formed through a weighed average.
-Which is the volume from each exchange divided by the total 24 hour volume, thus each reported price takes on a weight proportional to how much volume was exchanged at that price.
+Therefore, the public price we see is formed through a weighed average (at least that’s how the good price trackers do it).
+This system uses a coefficient which is the volume from each exchange divided by the total 24 hour volume.
+Each reported price is multiplied by this coefficient, so its price data takes on a weight proportional to how much volume was exchanged at that price.

 Notice that US Dollar is not listed for several of the top markets on the above screen capture.

 In fact, Bitfinex is the first exchange to report a U$ price in that listing.
 Note how the top two use USDT instead of USD.
 This is a controversial practice, given that Tether’s are not the same thing as US Dollars.
 We’ve discussed this in a previous post.

 Also note that there’s a complex relationship between FOREX rates and cryptocurrency rates.